gkotian/gkotian.github.io/travels/_posts/2010-02-25-the-tuol-sleng-genocide-museum.md

 title: The Tuol Sleng genocide museum
 categories:
 - Cambodia
-excerpt: Today was a very productive day blogging wise.
-I went to the Lazy Gecko cafe close to my guesthouse, and sat there for close to 4 hours.
-They offer free wi-fi to their customers (as long as your bill exceeds $3).
-This was the third time in 2 days that I was going there
 ---

 Today was a very productive day blogging wise.
 I went to the Lazy Gecko cafe